Doc Biwee

 $addFields

-remodels each document in the stream; specifically, adding new fields to the output documents that contain both the existing fields from the input documents and the newly added fields.
+Adds new fields to documents.
+Similar to$project, $addFieldsremodels each document in the stream; specifically, adding new fields to the output documents that contain both the existing fields from the input documents and the newly added fields.

-is an anlias for$addFields
+$setis an anlias for$addFields.

 $bucket